sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_8_version_tagging/embedding_8_version_tagging.md

 ## What we've covered
 Duration: 5

-In this lab we learned how to.........

-INSERT FINAL IMAGE OF BUILD IF APPROPRIATE
+In this QuickStart we reviewed how to use Sigma Version Tagging to manage a CI/CD workflow (manually) to promote/demote copies of Sigma Workbooks.

 <!-- THE FOLLOWING ADDITIONAL RESOURCES IS REQUIRED AS IS FOR ALL QUICKSTARTS -->
 **Additional Resource Links**